dBankCore/devportal/_tutorials-recipes/forum-market-bandwidth.md

 ### Intro

 We're going over the various API calls needed to determine the remaining bandwidth available to a particular account.
-As mentioned in the [STEEM Whitepaper](https://steem.io/steem-whitepaper.pdf):

 > Bandwidth used by an individual user should be measured over a suitably long period of time to allow that user to time-shift their usage.
 Users tend to login, do many things at once, then logout.
 This means that